acumartini/dectet-public/README.md

 ## UA - USB Audio Interface

 A 6-channel In/Out USB Audio interface operating at 16-bit 48kHz.
 Channels 1/2 show up as Frost Left/Front Right on the PC because of the legacy Dolby USB channel configuration required for Windows machines to recognize the device as a valid Class I Type USB audio interface without the need for a custom device driver.
 The gain of USB inputs can be controlled by the USB host.
 Note that `JK` in the Control/Output names below is a `Hexnut` icon in the UI.

 IMPORTANT: The computer **must** be plugged into the device port when the device starts (or restarts) for Racks using this module, otherwise, the device will restart to the default Rack.
+Also, disconnecting and reconnecting to the USB device on the computer can cause the device crash.
+For best performance, setup the input and output routing on your computer and leave them set for the duration of a session.

 | Control Notes | T | R | |
 | - | - | - | - |